maoo/rosetta-dsl/README.rst

 * create new model from scratch
 * edit or extend existing models

-The syntax is used in several existing models, including the ISDA Commond Domain Model (or ISDA CDM - see the section on `The ISDA CDM`_).
+The syntax is used in several existing models.
+The ISDA Commond Domain Model (or ISDA CDM - see the section on `The ISDA CDM`_) is one of them, but also a Demonstration Model which aims to guide new users how to use the Rosetta DSL and the Rosetta Platform.
 Each model is hosted separately from the Rosetta DSL in its own repository, that could be either public or private.

 Code Generators
 ^^^^^^^^^^^^^^^